 I and my family choose an English tour but there are other languages to choose from.

 Obviously, polish, then Italian, French, German, Russian and Spanish.
 Polish and English were the most frequent so there was a new tour starting every 30 minutes.
 Therefore we didn’t have to wait long till our tour started.
 Other languages tours started like every 2-3 hours.
 Spanish for example just like 2-3 times per day.

 On the inside, we got a recorder and one pair of headphones.
 We were told which frequency to type so we all hear our tour guide speaking into her device.

 The tour guide was a young girl with very clean English and pronunciation.

 The one you learn from school that’s very easy to understand even if you’re not a native speaker.

 There was an obvious temperature difference from outside august day to 10-100 meters below the ground deep salt mine.
-For my surprise, it wasn’t as cold as I was expecting it to be.
+To my surprise, it wasn’t as cold as I was expecting it to be.
 I was wearing jeans and a jacket and I was ok.
 After a while of walking, I even took my jacket off and walked around just in my tank top.

 Tour begins with the hardest step.
 Well around 800 steps to be precise, as you’re about to walk down 55 floors.
 The whole way down would not be much of a problem but the wooden staircase goes in a circle and it’s all very narrow.
-Long story short you have to focus on each step very carefully and it’s hard to do when you get dizzy from going in the circles.
+Long story short you have to focus on each step very carefully and it’s hard to do when you get dizzy from going in circles.
 It took just like 5-8 minutes till we were all down below and the temperature lowered.
 My legs were shaking so much from all of those stairs and the more walking followed.